 Difference between staging a WordPress or Dreampress site

 DreamPress already includes the ability to stage your website, so the instructions in this article are not necessary.
-See the following articles to learn more about about using staging with DreamPress:
+See the following articles to learn more about using staging with DreamPress:

 - How to use Staging on DreamPress